bennjordan/dodgylegally/README.md

 ## Acknowledgements

 This script was hacked together by Daniel Raffel, based on the original work shared by [Colugo Music](https://x.com/ColugoMusic/status/1726001266180956440?s=20).
 It is intended for creative and experimental sound processing projects.
+Translated for wider format support by Benn Jordan.

 ## License